25 Best Moroccan Dishes: The Ultimate Guide to Must-Try Traditional Food

 Sardines with Chermoula

 Essaouira and other coastal towns offer the freshest options at simple seaside grills.
 Ask for grilled if you prefer lighter fare, or try the stuffed and fried version for something richer.
-This very budget-friendly option represents must try Moroccan food at its most accessible.
+This very budget-friendly option represents must-try Moroccan food at its most accessible.

 Seafood Tagine